Nar-phu Valley Treking

 Accommodation in Nar-Phu Valley

 Accommodation in Nar-Phu Valley is simple and basic.
-Trekkers usually stay in tea houses or lodges run by local families.
-The tea houses provide simple rooms with beds, blankets, and shared toilets.
-Some tea houses may not have electricity all the time, but solar power is often available for light and mobile charging.
-Food is served in dining rooms, where trekkers can eat traditional Nepali meals like dal bhat (rice, lentil soup, and vegetables) or Tibetan-style dishes like noodles, momos, and tsampa porridge.
-In Nar and Phu villages, accommodation feels homely and cozy even though it is basic.
+Trekkers usually stay in teahouses or lodges run by local families.
+The teahouses provide simple rooms with beds, blankets, and shared toilets.
+Although some tea houses may not have electricity all the time, solar power is often available for lighting and mobile charging.
+Additionally, food is served in dining rooms, where trekkers can enjoy traditional Nepali meals like dal bhat (rice, lentil soup, and vegetables) as well as Tibetan-style dishes such as noodles, momos, and tsampa porridge.
+In the villages of Nar and Phu, accommodation feels homely and cozy, even though it remains basic.

 Religious Beliefs